-November 9, 2015 4
+November 12, 2015 4

 Court Order of September 3, 2014 (Doc.
-340), pp. 11 - 14 • Role of Court Monitor

-- Propose to the Court actions that could be taken to more rapidly achieve substantial compliance, including the need for any additional Court Orders.
-In developing these actions, to the extent the Court Monitor deems appropriate, he may: - (1) Develop specific outcome measures or standards of compliance for those areas in which such outcome measures or standards would assist in the determination of substantial compliance; - (2) Encourage and allow the Defendants in the first instance to propose timelines, outcome measures, or standards of compliance, should they desire to do so; and - (3) Include, when he deems appropriate, timetables for implementation, descriptions of measures necessary to bring the Defendants into substantial compliance or to overcome obstacles to substantial compliance. - 5.
-The Court Monitor may make formal, written recommendations if the Court Monitor: (a) determines that any action necessary to achieve substantial compliance with an outstanding obligation under the Court's Orders is not being implemented or is inadequately implemented; (b) finds that Defendants are violating any provision of the Court's Orders; or (c) acts on a party's submission or a sua sponte consideration of a dispute.
-Such recommendations shall include consideration of the appropriateness of contempt, sanctions, fines, or additional relief.
-Such recommendations may also include timetables for implementation and descriptions of measures necessary to bring the Defendants into substantial compliance or to overcome obstacles to substantial compliance. - 6.
+340), pp. 11 - 14 Role of Court Monitor Order Provisions Current Proposed Implementation Plan additional Court Orders.
+In developing these actions, to the of the Court Monitor deems appropriate, he may: (1) Develop specific outcome measures or standards of compliance for those areas in which such outcome measures or standards would assist in the determination of substantial compliance; (2) Encourage and allow the Defendants in the first instance propose timelines, outcome measures, or standards of compliance, should they desire to do so; and (3) Include, when he deems appropriate, timetables for implementation, descriptions of measures necessary to bring Defendants into substantial compliance or to overcome obsto substantial compliance. ome e to g the 5.
+The Court Monitor may make formal, written recommendation Court Monitor: (a) determines that any action necessary to achi substantial compliance with an outstanding obligation under the Court's Orders is not being implemented or is inadequately implemented; (b) finds that Defendants are violating any provis the Court's Orders; or (c) acts on a party's submission or a sual consideration of a dispute.
+Such recommendations shall include consideration of the appropriateness of contempt, sanctions, fin additional relief.
+Such recommendations may also include time for implementation and descriptions of measures necessary to be the Defendants into substantial compliance or to overcome obsto substantial compliance. sion of sponte e nes, or etables oring 6.
 The Court Monitor shall serve for as long as necessary for Defendants to achieve substantial compliance.
-However, it is expected that Defendants will substantially comply with the Court's Orders by December 4, 2016.
-Pursuant to the Settlement Agreement§ XVIII.
-B and § XVIII.E, and the Court's August 28, 2013 Order, the Court's jurisdiction is extended to December 4, 2016, and the Court expressly reserves the authority and jurisdiction to order an additional extension of jurisdiction, depending upon the status of the Defendants' compliance and absent stipulation of the parties.
+However, it is expected that Defendants will substantially comply with the Co Orders by December 4, 2016.
+Pursuant to the Settlement Agree XVIII.
+B and § XVIII.E, and the Court's August 28, 2013 Orde Court's jurisdiction is extended to December 4, 2016, and the Cexpressly reserves the authority and jurisdiction to order an additional extension of jurisdiction, depending upon the status Defendants' compliance and absent stipulation of the parties. ement§ er, the Court